BurntPineapple52/SotaFountain.com/notes/wslandaider/usingwslandaidernotes.md

 After this, anytime you allow aider to make a code change, it'll make a nice lil commit, so you can undo and branch to your hearts content.

+**note** I did have to close out and re-open vscode so that vscode would open my project folder up in WSL mode, which also makes all your extensions (like the github extension) work as expected.
+I was having some trouble getting extensions to automatically see file updates, but close > reopen vscode fixed it.  amazing how turn it off and on always works.

 ## Aider and its wonderful ask mode.